katekeiroz-dev/katekeiroz-dev/README.md

 *******************
 - #### About me 👩🏻
    - Brazillian , living in Ireland
-   - Bachelor degree student in Technology of internet systems development.
+   - Bachelor degree student in Systems Analysis and Development.
    - Junior Frontend/ web developer , skilled in developing functional, responsive and effective platforms.
    - Constructive personality , constantly learning with open mind for emerging technologies.
    - Passionate about solving problems using programming.